lanl-ansi/PowerModels.jl/docs/src/network-data.md

 display(network_data)
 ```

 For a detailed list of all possible parameters refer to the specification document provided with [Matpower](http://www.pserc.cornell.edu/matpower/).
+The exception to this is that `"load"` and `"shunt"`, containing `"pd"`, `"qd"` and `"gs"`, `"bs"`, respectively, have been added as additional fields.
+These values are contained in `"bus"` in the original specification.

 ### Noteworthy Differences from Matpower Data Files